 Conclusion

 So, plan your visit to this famous city hall in Cardiff or book it for your memorable day or an important event.
-And don’t forget to capture your memories with this marvellous historical structure.
+And don’t forget to capture your memories with this marvelous historical structure.